DeNVeR: Deformable Neural Vessel Representations for Unsupervised Video Vessel Segmentation: Experiments

 \subsection{Comparison}

-Table~\ref{tab:quantitative} reports the performance of video vessel segmentation on the XACV dataset between our proposed DeNVeR with the baseline methods.
+Table~\ref{tab:quantitative} reports the performance of video vessel segmentation on the XACV dataset between our proposed DeNVeR and the baseline methods.
 Although our method is unsupervised, for comparison with other supervised or self-supervised methods, we still partition the entire dataset into training and testing sets in an 8:2 ratio.
-All the results recorded in Table~\ref{tab:quantitative} are obtained on the testing set.
+All the results recorded in \cref{tab:quantitative} are obtained on the testing set.

+Since supervised training and testing data are from the same dataset (in-domain setting), its performance will be better than that of self-supervised or unsupervised methods.
+However, it is worth noting that in this scenario, our method does not require any labels and can still outperform existing self-supervised methods.
+Also, we test the CADICA dataset to compare the generalization ability of supervised training and our proposed unsupervised training in \cref{fig:cadica_visual_result}.
+We find that supervised methods are limited by the domain of their training data and thus struggle to generalize well.
+Our method, while requiring test-time training, can adapt to various datasets in an unsupervised manner.
+This allows for greater flexibility and generalization across different types of vascular video data.

 In comparison with the traditional Hessian-based filter, our method achieves a 16.9\% improvement in the Jaccard Index and a 14.9\% increase in the Dice Score, indicating a significant enhancement in performance while utilizing it as a prior.
+While our method is more complex than supervised approaches, it eliminates the need for costly and time-consuming manual annotations.
+The test-time training phase, though computationally intensive, is a one-time process per video.
 For self-supervised methods, we follow their tutorials to augment the training dataset and generate synthetic masks for training.
 Each model is trained for at least 100 epochs.
-The results indicate that FreeCOS~\cite{shi2023freecos} performs the best among them, but our approach still shows a 7.7\% improvement in the Jaccard Index and a 7.3\% improvement in the Dice Score compared to it.
+The results indicate that FreeCOS~\citep{shi2023freecos} performs the best among them, but our approach still shows a 7.7\% improvement in the Jaccard Index and a 7.3\% improvement in the Dice Score compared to it.
 It is worth noting that, due to the sensitivity of the Hessian-based approach to the chosen threshold and its greater bias, under our intentionally selected optimal conditions, the performance of SSVS may be slightly lower than that of the Hessian-based filter.